rzetterberg/alven/README.md

 ## Try out the project (using pre-compiled binary)

-Here's how to deploy the current version on a `Debian Jessie x86_64` host.
+Currently only available for `Debian Jessie x86_64` hosts.

 Download the package and unpack it: